-Gentek.ai Appoints Argella as UAE Commercial Partner to Support Regional AI Growth
+Gentek.Ai Appoints Argella As UAE Commercial Partner To Support Regional AI Growth

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Massive Media ME) Gentek.ai, a specialist in AI-native enterprise agents, has appointed Argella as its Commercial Partner in the United Arab Emirates.
+(MENAFN- Mid-East Info) Gentek , a specialist in AI-native enterprise agents, has appointed Argella as its Commercial Partner in the United Arab Emirates.
 This collaboration reflects the growing demand for agentic AI solutions across the region, as public and private sectors increasingly invest in automation and intelligent systems.

-The partnership will see Argella support Gentek.ai’s commercial activity across the UAE, including opportunity development, strategic introductions, and go-to-market support for the firm’s AI-native platform.

 Legal Disclaimer: